cpaterno/csc-212-s18/lab-02/readme.md

    std::cout << "Hello world!" << std::endl;
 }
 ```
 Just having this bit of code in a file is not enough to actually print "Hello world!" though.
 That's because the above code is a **function definition**, which just states what a function should do when used.
+In a function definition, everything that comes before the function block is called the **function signature**.
+In this case the signature is `int say_hello()`.
 To actually make use of this function, we must write this statement somewhere in our code:

 ```C++
 say_hello();